AliGhodsiMaab/Java-Online-Shop/README.md

 ## Notes

+- Some keywords and labels in the project use *Finglish* (Persian written with Latin alphabet).
+For example, instead of "login", the word "lagin" is used.
 - Make sure to **read the PDF files** for full documentation, structure, and feature explanations
 - All inputs and outputs happen in the **console**, and the application does **not** use a graphical UI
 - This project is intended for **educational purposes**, simulating core functionalities of an e-commerce platform